Rejean-McCormick/abstract-wiki-architect/docs/FRONTEND_API.md

 ## 5. CLI

 A small CLI is provided for quick experiments and linguistic work.
-It lives in `nlg/cli_frontend.py` and exposes the `nlg-cli` entry point (via your packaging / tooling).
+It lives in `nlg/cli_frontend.py` and exposes the `nlg-cli` entry point (via packaging).

 > **Current limitation:** The CLI only has a fully wired path for `frame_type="bio"`.
 Other frame types are accepted syntactically but will not yet produce meaningful output until their engines are implemented.